-HONORS: Kappa Beta Delta (KBD) is a national honor society which was established in 1997 at the annual conference of the ACBSP to recognize students only in accredited associate degree-granting institutions for their high academic achievement in business programs.
+Kappa Beta Delta (KBD) is a national honor society which was established in 1997 at the annual conference of the ACBSP to recognize students only in accredited associate degree-granting institutions for their high academic achievement in business programs.
 A KBD chapter is one of the benefits of ACBSP accreditation and provides a means by which an institution may give lifetime national recognition to its outstanding graduates.
+As the HIGHEST national recognition an associate candidate in Business can earn, it is appropriate to include Kappa Beta Delta membership on one's resume.
+Employers throughout the country will recognize your academic achievements.
+The eligibility requirements are:

 1. Each student must have completed at least 15 hours of credit with a minimum of six credit hours completed in business courses.